engineerDavid/MLA_GoogleDocs_Automation/README.md

 * create a document on your googledoc and format it the way you want it.
 * get the document ID which can be found in the url
   * ex:(https://docs.google.com/document/d/document_id/edit)
-* do this for every one of you class
+* do this for everyone of your class

 ## Finally
 * edit the main python files dictonary and add in your infromation